aleen42/PersonalWiki/post/yolo/yolo.md

 <p align="center"><img src="./model2.png" /></p>

 Our model has several advantages over classifier-based systems.
 It looks at the whole image at test time so its predictions are informed by global context in the image.
 It also makes predictions with a single network evaluation unlike systems like [R-CNN](https://github.com/rbgirshick/rcnn) which require thousands for a single image.
 This makes it extremely fast, more than 1000x faster than R-CNN and 100x faster than [Fast R-CNN](https://github.com/rbgirshick/fast-rcnn).
 See our [paper](http://arxiv.org/abs/1506.02640) for more details on the full system.

+#### What's New in Version 2?

+YOLOv2 uses a few tricks to improve training and increase performance.
+Like Overfeat and SSD we use a fully-convolutional model, but we still train on whole images, not hard negatives.
+Like Faster R-CNN we adjust priors on bounding boxes instead of predicting the width and height outright.
+However, we still predict the `x` and `y` coordinates directly.
+The full details are in our paper soon to be released on Arxiv, stay tuned!